yamate0116/best-lucky1030/README.md

 ⚡ These are languages and frameworks I mostly use:

 - Rust and Anchor framework
-- Solidity(ERC-20, 721, 721A, 1155) to write various contracts
+- Solidity programming (ERC-20, 721, 721A, 1155) to write various contracts
 - Web3 integration
-- Next.js/Nuxt.js/Angular
+- Next.js or Nuxt.js or Angular
-- Node/Python/Go/Ruby/Laravel
+- Node or Go or Python or Ruby or Laravel
-- MongoDB/MySQL/PostgreSQL/Oracle
+- MongoDB or MySQL or Postgre or Oracle

 </details>